Frequently Asked Questions

 How will I be responsible for payment of services?

-Do I need an office visit in order to fill all medication prescriptions?
+Do I need an office visit to fill all medication prescriptions?

-Will my doctor see me if I am hospitalized?
+Will my provider see me if I am hospitalized?